dabamos/openadms-node/docs/source/openadms-node-modules.rst

 RealTimePublisher
 ~~~~~~~~~~~~~~~~~

-The RealTimePublisher module pushes an observation to a list of receivers.
-The
+The RealTimePublisher module pushes an observation to a list of MQTT topics.
-receivers can be any third party application connected to the MQTT server.
+The receivers can be any third party application connected to the MQTT server.

-For each receiver defined in the configuration an MQTT topic will be created.
-The topic name is set to the target name of an observation.
-For example, an
+Observation are published under their target name.
+For example, observations
-observation with target name “bridge1” and a receiver “onlineViewer” will be
+with target “bridge1” and a topic “onlineViewer” will be published to the MQTT
-published to the MQTT topic ``onlineViewer/bridge1``.
+topic ``onlineViewer/bridge1``.

 Loading the Module
 ^^^^^^^^^^^^^^^^^^